Nette Documentation Preview

 Properties are primarily syntactic sugar, which is intended to make the programmer's life sweeter by simplifying the code.
 If you don't want them, you don't have to use them.

-As PHP development went on, the object model and language capabilities were improved.
-The individual functions of the SmartObject class became redundant.
-Since the release of PHP 8.2, the only feature that remains that is not yet directly supported in PHP is the ability to use so-called properties.
+As PHP development continued, its object model and language capabilities improved.
+Various functions of the SmartObject class became redundant.
+Since the release of PHP 8.2, there remains only one feature not directly supported in PHP: the ability to use so-called properties.

-What features did Nette\Object and Nette\Object once offer?
-Here is an overview.
-(The examples use the Nette\Object class, but most of the properties also apply to the Nette\SmartObject trait.)
+What features did Nette\Object and, by extension, Nette\SmartObject offer?
+Here's an overview.
+(In the examples, the Nette\Object class is used, but most features also apply to the Nette\SmartObject trait).

 Inconsistent Errors